 What is Jap Sen or Nerve Touch Thai Massage?

-The Jap Sen or Nerve Touch Massage style is a Thai Massage style characterized by “grasping or plucking the sen lines” and was founded by the late Lek Chaiya also known as "Mama Lek."
-Mama Le...
+The Jap Sen or Nerve Touch Massage style is a Thai Massage style characterized by “grasping or plucking the sen lines” and was founded by the late Lek Chaiya also known as "Mama Lek." ...
 [Read More]

 My Thai Massage Style

 There are many different styles of doing Thai Massage.
 And it's a good thing we probably don't know that when we start learning---we would get pretty confused.
-But as a matter of fact, when we ...
+But as a matter of fact...
 [Read More]

 Is Table Thai Massage still Thai Massage?

-Table Thai Massage is always a hot topic: some don't consider it Thai Massage any longer, others say it's the same and that it's just the practitioner who needs to adjust his or her working pos...
+Table Thai Massage is always a hot topic: some don't consider it Thai Massage any longer, others say it's the same and that it's just the practitioner who needs to adjust his or her w...
 [Read More]

 Integration with Thai Massage

 There's a lot to do about integration today.
-People take little bits of this and little bits of that, put them in, take them out, shuffle, mix, and proclaim that "there's a new way to do thin...
+People take little bits of this and little bits of that, put them in, take them out, shuffle, mix, and proclaim that "there's a new way ...
 [Read More]